jordanmw08/CSC112-Lab1/README.md

 designated for this use.

-Eventually, computers became smaller and cheaper, and so the physical terminal died and was replaced by a terminal emulator.
+Eventually, computers became smaller and cheaper, and so the physical terminal died and was replaced by the terminal emulator.
 The terminal you are presently using is one of these, but it still responds to the same escape sequences as the physical devices of yesterday.
 Thus we came the current state of the art of teleprinter control, the escape sequence\!